Scattered classes of graphs

 \item For a subset $S$ of $V(G)$, let $\cutrk_G(S)$ be the rank of the $S\times (V(G)\setminus S)$ $0$-$1$ matrix over the binary field whose $(a,b)$-entry for $a\in S$, $b\notin S$ is $1$ if $a$, $b$ are adjacent and $0$ otherwise.
 This function is called the \emph{cut-rank} function of $G$.
 (See Oum~\cite{Oum2004} for more properties of the cut-rank functions.)

 \end{itemize}

 The $k$-brittleness of $\vc_G$, $\ec_G$, $\matc_G$, $\cutrk_G$ are called the \emph{vertex $k$-brittleness} $\vbrit_k(G)$, the \emph{edge $k$-brittleness} $\ebrit_k(G)$, the \emph{matching $k$-brittleness} $\mbrit_k(G)$, the \emph{rank $k$-brittleness} $\rkbrit_k(G)$ of $G$, respectively.
-We say that a class $\cC$ of graphs is \emph{vertex $k$-scattered} if vertex $k$-brittleness of graphs in $\cC$ are bounded, \emph{edge $k$-scattered} if edge $k$-brittleness of graphs in $\cC$ are bounded, \emph{matching $k$-scattered} if matching $k$-brittleness of graphs in $\cC$ are bounded, and \emph{rank $k$-scattered} if rank $k$-brittleness of graphs in $\cC$ are bounded.
+We say that a class $\cC$ of graphs is \emph{vertex $k$-scattered} if the vertex $k$-brittleness of graphs in $\cC$ is bounded, \emph{edge $k$-scattered} if the edge $k$-brittleness of graphs in $\cC$ is bounded, \emph{matching $k$-scattered} if the matching $k$-brittleness of graphs in $\cC$ is bounded, and \emph{rank $k$-scattered} if the rank $k$-brittleness of graphs in $\cC$ is bounded.

 A class $\cC$ of graphs is called a \emph{subgraph ideal} if it contains every graph isomorphic to a subgraph of a graph in $\cC$.
 We characterize subgraph ideals which are vertex $k$-scattered, edge $k$-scattered, or matching $k$-scattered.
+We remark that corresponding $k$-brittleness parameters do not increase by taking a subgraph.
 Our first theorem characterizes a vertex $k$-scattered subgraph ideal.
 For a graph $H$, we write $mH$ to denote the disjoint union of $m$ copies of $H$.
 A set $A$ of vertices is \emph{independent} if no two vertices in $A$ are adjacent.
 (Note that $\emptyset$ is independent.)
 For a graph $H$ and an independent set $A\subsetneq V(H)$, we write $mH/A$ to denote the graph obtained from $mH$ by identifying all $m$ copies of each vertex in $A$ into one vertex.
 Note that the number of vertices of $mH/A$ is $m(\abs{V(H)}-\abs{A})+\abs{A}$ and $1H/A=H$.
 See Figure~\ref{fig:mH} for an illustration.

 \begin{theorem} Let $k$ be a positive integer.
 A subgraph ideal $\cC$ is vertex $k$-scattered if and only if